cih23/PeaKD/README.md

 ## Overview
 #### Brief Explanation of the paper.
 Two main ideas proposed in the paper.
-Shared Parameter Sharing (SPS) and Pretraining with Teacher's Predictions (PTP).
+Shuffled Parameter Sharing (SPS) and Pretraining with Teacher's Predictions (PTP).

 1) SPS